Research and fitting history suggest the following general guideline, however, each individual's ear canals are unique:

 LARGE - enjoyed by a small % of the Adult population.
 Some Males over 60 and some Females as well.
 (Did you know Women, that being able to wear this size EARasers earplug is a sign of "Genius!?!"
-(Thank Your biological parents.)
+(Thank your biological parents.)

 'HEAR' is the same info...broken down by Gender rather than Size:

 Women - generally speaking, Women do well with Smalls, (again, rely on your past experience)

 Young Males (late 20's and younger) - generally speaking, most younger Males do well with Smalls.
 Our ear canals grown our whole life.
 If you find that standard earbuds seem to work quite well then perhaps a Medium.